On this page:

 Disputes

 We recommend first trying to resolve any disputes about fees and charges through the owners corporation's internal dispute resolution process.
-For more information, view Complaint handling and resolving disputes in an owners corporation.
+Find information about complaint handling and resolving disputes in an owners corporation.

 If the matter remains unresolved, a lot owner can apply to the Victorian Civil and Administrative Tribunal (VCAT) for a ruling.